Farm to Closet: SweetIndigo™

 Farm to closet

-The journey of your favorite #MadeRight color starts in a little nursery right next to our Rumah SukkhaCitta in Central Java.
-Using the seeds we saved from the previous harvest, we grow little indigo seedlings nursery first.
-Once they're big enough, we move them to the many fields surrounding the village.
-It takes 4 months to grow to their full size.
+The journey of your most meaningful piece begins in the soil.
+Using the seeds we saved from the previous harvest, our Ibus and their husbands grow little indigo seedlings in a nursery next to Rumah SukkhaCitta.
+Once they're big enough, we move them to the many existing space in the surrounding forests.

-Before dyeing, indigo typically undergoes a long fermentation process in large concrete vats.
+Before the leaves can be used to dye, our Ibus ferment them in mountain Spring water undergoes a long fermentation process in large concrete vats.
 They bubble up, appearing to breathe, and this lifelike reaction is also an assuring indication of its quality.

 On a molecular level, this fermentation process is crucial.
 It enables the water insoluble indigo dye molecules to attach and bond to cloth fibers, which makes sure the dye stays on the clothes.
 The depth and fastness of the colour are determined by the layers of fermented indigo dye molecules built up in the vat.

-The process is laborious and is all done by hand, following the cycles of Nature.
+The process is a labor of love for Mother Earth, following the cycles of Nature.

 While we let the fermentation happen, let me take you to the forests nearby our village.
 Under a large palm tree, Ibu Dani waits for her husband to climb and collect the sap that built up overnight.